Sonic the Hedgehog 2 (film): Box office

 In international regions outside North America, the film opened in 31 markets and grossed $26.1 million in its first weekend, outpacing the original film in these markets.
 In France, the film made $1.2 million on its first day of screening, reaching the top spot in the charts and surpassing the first film's opening day gross by 30%.
 In the United Kingdom, it debuted at number one in its first weekend and later retook the top spot from Fantastic Beasts in its fourth weekend with in four weeks.
 The film crossed the $300 million worldwide mark by its fifth weekend, and the $400 million threshold by its thirteenth.

 Critical response

 The review aggregator Rotten Tomatoes reported an approval rating of 69% based on 182 reviews, with an average rating of 6/10.
 The site's critical consensus reads, "It isn't as much fun as the little blue guy's greatest games, but if you enjoyed the first film, Sonic the Hedgehog 2 serves as a generally acceptable sequel."
 Metacritic assigned the film a weighted average score of 47 out of 100 based on 33 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale (same as the first), while those at PostTrak gave it an 87% positive score, with 74% saying they would definitely recommend it.
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale (the same as the first film), while those at PostTrak gave it an 87% positive score, with 74% saying they would definitely recommend it.